FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

   VONK_Administration:SimplifierProjects:0:Uri=<FHIR endpoint for retrieving StructureDefinitions>

-Vonk automatically find out about the FHIR version for each project and import it only for the matching FHIR version.
+Vonk automatically finds the FHIR version for each project and imports it only for the matching FHIR version.

 Get a FHIR endpoint for a Simplifier project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^